DevilEars/beer-brewers/README.md

 **Customer Experience**

  - Can email them with any queries and they get back to you within that day.
+ - Brewing accessories and hops are expensive
+ - Reasonably priced Malt
+ - Ship quickly
+ - They do online workshops for new all grain brewers

 **Additional Comments**

 - Not a fan of how they package their hops.
 It comes in a small transparent zip lock bag (foil back clear front).
 I prefer the vacuum sealed foil packaged hops.